The Valhalla Trail extends from the southwestern Utah town of Toothless to

 dying in this miserable godforsaken boulder pile.

-enters the sand dunes to your left.
+of the infamous Doodah Dunes.
 From here you should be able to see

-the smoke from trash fires in town, as the trail becomes harder to follow
+the smoke from trash fires in town -- to your left -- as the trail becomes harder to follow

 for the next few miles.
 Just keep heading exactly southwest and consult